KDE/documentation-develop-kde-org/HIG/source/components/editing/list.rst

    Multiple selected items in a picker overlay.

--  Do *not* provide extended multiple selections with Shift+Click or Ctrl+Click to select groups of contiguous or non-adjacent values, respectively.
+-  Don't provide extended multiple selections with Shift+Click or Ctrl+Click to select groups of contiguous or non-adjacent values, respectively.
 Instead, use the
    :doc:`dual-list pattern </patterns/content/duallist>` or the